The Sneetches and Other Stories: The Zax

 In "The Zax", a North-going Zax and a South-going Zax meet face to face on the Prairie of Prax.
 Each asks the other to make way, but neither budges, saying it is against their upbringing to move any other way.
 Because they stubbornly refuse to move (east, west, or any direction except their respective headings) to get past each other, the two Zax then face off against each other with their arms crossed.
 The Zax stand so long that eventually a highway overpass is built around them.
-The story ends with the Zax still standing there "unbudged" in their tracks.
+The story ends with the Zax still standing there "unbudged in their tracks".

-A different version of the story, "The Zaks", with a more absolute outcome for its differently-named characters, was printed in Redbook magazine in 1954.
+An early version of the story, "The Zaks", was printed in Redbook magazine in 1954.
+In this version, both Zaks stay in place until they are "both (...) quite dead."

 Too Many Daves

-"Too Many Daves" is a very short story about a mother, Mrs. McCave, who named all 23 of her sons Dave.
-This causes minor problems in the family when she calls one of them, but instead, they all come, and the rest of the story lists unusual and amusing names she wishes she had given them, such as "Bodkin Van Horn", "Hoos Foos", "Snimm", "Hot-Shot", "Shadrack", "Stuffy", "Stinky", "Putt-Putt", "Buffalo Bill", "Oliver Boliver Butt", "Biffalo Buff" or "Zanzibar Buck-Buck McFate".
+"Too Many Daves" is a very short story about a mother, Mrs. McCave, who named all twenty-three of her sons Dave.
+This causes minor problems in the family when she calls one of them, but instead, they all come, and the rest of the story lists unusual and amusing names she wishes she had given them, such as "Bodkin Van Horn", "Hoos-Foos", "Snimm", "Hot-Shot", "Sunny Jim", "Shadrack", "Blinkey", "Stuffy", "Stinkey", "Putt-Putt", "Moon Face", "Marvin O'Gravel Balloon Face", "Ziggy", "Soggy Muff", "Buffalo Bill", "Biffalo Buff", "Sneepy", "Weepy Weed", "Paris Garters", "Harris Tweed", "Sir Michael Carmichael Zutt", "Oliver Boliver Butt" and "Zanzibar Buck-Buck McFate".
 The story ends with the statement that "she didn't do it, and now it's too late."